 Between 1999 and 2002, the Authority received a \$5 million loan from the DWR.
-The proceeds of this loan were used to complete a portion of the Master Plan Construction Project, and the Authority makes monthly deposits into a fiscal service agent account for semi-annual principal, interest, and reserve payments.
-As of December 31, 2014, the outstanding principal on this loan was approximately \$2.2 million.
+The proceeds of this loan were used to complete a portion of the Master Plan Construction Project, and the Authority makes monthly deposits into a fiscal service agent account for semi-annual principal and interest payments.
+As of December 31, 2015, the outstanding principal on this loan was approximately \$1.9 million.